 A sector can be unallocated or free, in which case it is not part of a sector chain.
-A sector number is used for several purposes.
+A sector number is used for the following purposes:

 - 1. A sector number is used to identify the file offset of that sector in a compound file. - 2.
-In a sector chain, it is used to identify the next sector in the chain. - 3.
+In a sector chain, a sector number is used to identify the next sector in the chain. - 3.
 Special sector numbers are used to represent chain termination and free sectors.